Skip to content

 Diagnosis of Autism Spectrum Disorder

-Early signs of this disorder can be noticed by parents/caregivers or pediatricians before a child reaches one year of age.
-However, symptoms typically become more consistently visible by the time a child is 2 or 3 years old.
+Early signs of this condition can be noticed by parents/caregivers or pediatricians before a child reaches one year of age.
+However, the need for services and supports typically become more consistently visible by the time a child is 2 or 3 years old.
 In some cases, the problems related to autism may be mild and not apparent until the child starts school, after which their deficits may be pronounced when amongst their peers.

 Social communication deficits may include1: